AhmadHamze/Q-A-Chatbot/Readme.md

 GPT_4o_API_KEY="YOUR_API_KEY"
 ```

 > It is important that you check the naming of the API key with what is in the code.
 The code won't work if the name is different.

+## Chatbot

+## Obtaining the embeddings file

+In order to run the chatbot, you need to have the file `question_embeddings_gpu.npy` in the `data` directory.
+This file contains the embeddings of the questions in the dataset.

+Check `notebooks/chatbot_generate_embeddings.ipynb` to generate this file.

-### Running the code
+## Running the Chatbot

 To run the code, you can use the following command from root directory: